Photo Credit: Robyn Lang (c). Used with permission.

 In my family, money seemed to grow somewhere in the backyard behind the bird’s bath.
 Whilst, especially in my younger childhood, I was aware of times when money was tighter, by the time I was older, money seemed to be something we had and could use whenever the need or desire was pressing enough.
 If I could characterise the spending ethos in our home it was something like, if you need it, you should buy it.
 Whilst my parents generally seemed to focus on buying only that which they needed, “need” could be pretty loosely defined and included things like “needing” to go out to dinner to celebrate.
 They also instilled in me the value of good taste and the idea that it’s better to spend more and buy one item that will last a long time and serve you well, than to buy a cheap version that will invariably have to be replaced.
 We didn’t seem to spend much time doing consumer research and it didn’t seem like we needed to.
 This is in no way intended to knock my parents spending style, some of my happiest memories with my parents were in restaurants enjoying luxurious food or going “luxury shopping” at the local mall.

-When I was working in politics, I really took this and ran with it.
-I remember always having a lot of disposable income for nice new clothes, tonnes of food out (I had no time to cook, and besides, there were friends to be won and people to be influences at the various bars, restaurants and haunts of the Party), the various places I rented and not to mention the hundreds of dollars I spent on alcohol and probably plenty of other things I can’t remember anymore.
-But whenever something happened, like the car insurance came due when I wasn’t expecting it, or I crashed my car (as happened more than once if I remember correctly) – I never had money on hand to deal with it.
+Working in politics, I took this and ran with it.
+I remember always having a lot of disposable income for whatever I “needed.”
+What I needed was new designer clothes, petrol for my car, heaps of restaurant or take-out food (I had no time to cook, and besides, there were friends to be won and people to be influenced at the various bars, restaurants and haunts of the Party), rental properties in inner city neighbourhoods, and literally hundreds – if not thousands – of dollars worth of alcohol..
+But whenever something happened, like the car insurance was due when I wasn’t expecting it (and I was never expecting it) or I crashed my car (as happened more than once if I remember correctly) – I never had money on hand to deal with it.
 It was like it had all disappeared.

 These days, my financial life couldn’t be more different.
 The simple fact is, that I am by choice neither a minimalist or frugal, although these are cute labels to help me feel a little more trendy.
 The fact is that we don’t have a tonne of money.
-We live in a pretty small place – although as I find out when I listen to American podcasts, “small” is a very relative thing.
-Luxurious dinners out are essentially distant memories, clothing purchases are always guilty occasions and it seems that because of our budget and the high costs here, everything I buy is so poor quality that it just doesn’t last or look good for more than a few months.
+We live in a pretty small place – although as I find out when I listen to American podcasts, “small” is a very relative thing and by some definitions our home is tiny.
+Luxurious dinners out are distant memories, clothing purchases are always guilty occasions and it seems that because of our budget and the high costs here, everything I buy is so poor quality that it just doesn’t last or look good for more than a few months.
 We eat a frugal, vegan diet.
 We often go without things that I didn’t even know it was possible to go without – like moisturising lotion and snack foods.
 We are absolute pros at making a delicious and interesting range of foods from dried beans, chickpeas and lentils.

 There’s a combination of factors at work here that brought about this change.
-The standard of living is not as high in Israel.
+The standard of living is not as high in Israel as it is in Australia.
 Pay is low and things are expensive.
 That is just part of life here.
-Also, I have traded my place as a child of the Australian upper middle class with cultural capital to spare for that of an immigrant without full language proficiency, family or social networks.
+Also, I have traded my place as a child of the Australian upper-middle class with cultural capital to spare for that of an immigrant without full language proficiency or family and social networks.
+Most of the people in my new social networks are also immigrants.
 I am also a mother now, which has significant financial consequences.
 Finally, I am a PhD student which seems to basically mean poverty regardless of where you live.

 However, regardless of the causes, the simple fact is that in my life in Israel I just don’t have the options for consumer fun that I had when I was in Australia.
 When I first got to Israel, ablaze with spiritual fire and having just finished an honours thesis on the evils of consumerism, the opportunity to live a simple life dedicated to the important things like the pursuit of meaning, relationship with the Divine and growing a family, really appealed to me and I thought that I would never need anything more than a black skirt and a couple of polo shirts again.
 But slowly the enthusiasm faded.